Hans Christian Andersen: Early life

 Andersen was born in Odense, Denmark, on 2 April 1805.
 He had a half sister named Karen.
 Andersen's father, also named Hans, considered himself related to nobility (his paternal grandmother had told his father that their family had belonged to a higher social class, but investigations have disproved these stories).
 Although it has been challenged, speculation suggests that Andersen was an illegitimate son of King Christian VIII.
 Danish historian Jens Jørgensen supported this idea in his book H.C.
 Andersen, en sand myte [a true myth].

 Andersen was baptised on 15 April 1805 in Saint Hans Church in Odense.
 According to his birth certificate, which was not drafted until November 1823, six godparents were present at the baptism ceremony: Madam Sille Marie Breineberg, Maiden Friederiche Pommer, shoemaker Peder Waltersdorff, journeyman carpenter Anders Jørgensen, hospital porter Nicolas Gomard, and royal hatter Jens Henrichsen Dorch.

-Andersen's father, who had received an elementary school education, introduced his son to literature, reading him Arabian Nights.
-Andersen's mother, Anne Marie Andersdatter, was an illiterate washerwoman.
+His father, who had received an elementary school education, introduced his son to literature, reading him Arabian Nights.
+His mother, Anne Marie Andersdatter, was an illiterate washerwoman.
 Following her husband's death in 1816, she remarried in 1818.
 Andersen was sent to a local school for poor children where he received a basic education and had to support himself, working as an apprentice to a weaver and, later, to a tailor.
 At 14, Andersen moved to Copenhagen to seek employment as an actor.
 Having a good soprano voice, he was accepted into the Royal Danish Theatre, but his voice soon changed.
-A colleague at the theatre told Andersen that he considered Andersen a poet, and taking the suggestion seriously, Andersen began to focus on writing.
+A colleague at the theatre told Andersen that he considered him a poet, and taking the suggestion seriously, Andersen began to focus on writing.

 Jonas Collin, director of the Royal Danish Theatre, held great affection for Andersen and sent him to a grammar school in Slagelse, persuading King Frederick VI to pay part of Andersen's education.
 Andersen had by then published his first story, "The Ghost at Palnatoke's Grave" (1822).
 Though not a stellar pupil, Andersen also attended school at Elsinore until 1827.

 Andersen later said that his years at this school were the darkest and most bitter years of his life.
 At one school, Andersen lived at his schoolmaster's home.
 There, Andersen was abused and was told that it was done in order "to improve his character."
 Andersen later said that the faculty had discouraged him from writing, which resulted in a depression.